kayoumido/PRO_A-11/README.md

 cp .env.example .env
 ```

-You then need ot edit the database info.
-Here is the config used by the Docker enverionment you just setup:
+You then need to edit the database info.
+Here is the config used by the Docker environment you just setup:
 ```
 DB_CONNECTION=pgsql
 DB_HOST=db